Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/shadows.rst

    with an evenly distributed shadow precision.

 Count
    Number of cascades to use.
-More cascades means better precision but slower a update rate.
+More cascades means better precision but a lower update rate.

 Fade
    Fade transition area between two cascades.